 Or

 "Work-life balance looks different for each of us.
 Some want a known routine while others appreciate flexibility.
 Please use [this anonymous method*] to share ideas on ways your work-life balance can be supported.
-I will share all of the ideas that are practical for our team and then we can discuss the pros and cons of each.
+I'll share all of the ideas that are practical for our team and then we can discuss the pros and cons of each.
 For example, an idea that might help your work-life balance could place more of a burden on your co-workers, where another idea might have positive benefits for everyone."

 4. My team interacts respectfully.